vctls/winsshd_fail2ban/README.md

 If the event type is in the list of bannable events and the IP is not excluded, it immediately adds a new blocking firewall rule for that IP.

 The whole event message is added to the rule description, so you can check precisely what event caused its creation.

+### Cleaning up

+There may be multiple simultaneous connection attempts from the same address, which result in duplicate rules.
+For lack of a better system, you can use the `remove_duplicates` script to cleanup these rules.